-RELI 235 Religion and Literature (Popol Wuj and Other Indigenous Religious Texts)
+RELI 235 Religion and Literature (Native Mesoamerican Religious Stories)

 RELI 316 Modern Christian Thought and Critics (From the Enlightenment to L.A.
 Gangs)

 RELI 320 Religion and Revolution in Latin America (Introduction to Liberation Theology)

-RELI 363 Introduction to Catholicism (A Christianity and Cultures)
+RELI 363 Introduction to Catholicism (A Case of Christianity and Cultures)

-PhD in Theology and Religious Studies, The University of Chicago (2011)
+PhD in Religious Studies, The University of Chicago (2011)

-MDiv in Theology and Religious Studies, The University of Chicago (2004)
+MDiv in Religious Studies, The University of Chicago (2004)

 MA in Latin American Studies, The University of Texas at Austin (1996)